Mukundan314/vscode-python-docs/README.md

 ## Features

-can open any version of python  in docs
+1. can open any version of python in docs
+1. It is opened in a tab inside vscode

 ## Release Notes